cfilelispapadopoulos/Tiny-Examples-of-Computational-Physics/Gravity/Orbits/README.md

 ![hofmann](https://github.com/cfilelispapadopoulos/Tiny-Examples-of-Computational-Physics/assets/137081674/d6985821-670c-4410-a102-89a4895b91d7)

 The circle in the center represents the Sun, while the mass of the craft is chosen to be $500 kg$.
 The other constants are described in the MATLAB script.
-The script is flexible allowing for changes in the orbits, in the velocities, etc. A more complicated transfer orbit is shown below:
+The script is flexible allowing for changes in the orbits, in the velocities, etc. A more complicated transfer orbit, with $\Delta v = 3871.83 m/s$, is shown below:

 ![traj](https://github.com/cfilelispapadopoulos/Tiny-Examples-of-Computational-Physics/assets/137081674/1cf6de59-a62a-4ccb-ba79-fc263542369e)